megmcca/lammps/doc/src/fix_pimd.rst

 The keyword *taup* specifies the barostat damping time parameter for fix style *pimd/langevin*.
 It is in time unit.

 The keyword *fixcom* specifies whether the center-of-mass of the extended ring-polymer system is fixed during the pimd simulation.
-Once *fixcom* is set to be *yes*, the center-of-mass velocity will be distracted from the centroid-mode velocities in each step.
+Once *fixcom* is set to be *yes*, the center-of-mass velocity will be subtracted from the centroid-mode velocities in each step.

 The keyword *lj* should be used if :doc:`lj units <units>` is used for *fix pimd/langevin*.
 Typically one may want to use reduced units to run the simulation, and then convert the results into some physical units (for example, :doc:`metal units <units>`).
 In this case, the 5 quantities in the physical mass units are needed: epsilon (energy scale), sigma (length scale), mass, Planck's constant, mvv2e (mass * velocity^2 to energy conversion factor).
 Planck's constant and mvv2e can be found in src/update.cpp.
 If there is no need to convert reduced units to physical units, you can omit the keyword *lj* and these five values will be set to 1.